Join Cityteam’s When Help Meets Hope campaign to receive updates and opportunities to get involved and bring hope to those in need!

 “Having healthy meals each day helped make the difference in my healing process,” Marshall said.

-Marshall worked hard in our rigorous recovery program.
+Marshall worked hard in our rigorous life transformation program.
 But what meant the most was learning the fate of the injured little boy: our staff tracked down a picture of the child playing varsity football . . . he is completely healed!

 Knowing about God’s grace was vital to Marshall’s recovery.
 And at Cityteam, he got what he needed to forgive himself.